 In medium-specific terms Frontière, Frontiera, Grenze follows the legendary mountaineer/photographer Vittorio Sella (1859-1943).
 I’ll admit I wasn’t familiar with that name until I was well into this work.
 I’d walked in his footsteps and slept within sight of his camp spots.
 I’d loved a few of his images for years but lamely credited the vague genius Historical Photographer.
 It’s interesting to see Sella become newly relevant as his glaciers approach extinction.
 The comprehensive Vittorio Sella: Mountain Photographs 1879-1909 came out in 2015, and Ansel Adams versus Vittorio Sella was released in 2017.
 I was honoured to debut this series in the 2- person show Frontière, Frontiera, Grenze: Scott Conarroe & Vittorio Sella.

 Unlike Sella’s glass plate contact prints, these works are large and colourful.
-Built from dozens of hi-res captures, they’re jsut as related to Google Earth tapestries of contiguous satellite views.
+Built from dozens of hi-res captures, they’re as related to Google Earth's contiguous satellite tapestries.
+They tilt skywards and into valleys.
+They pan up to 200˚ yet can pass as “straight”.
 They’re impossibly vast for traditional photographic looking.
-They tilt skywards and down into valleys.
-They pan up to 200˚ yet have been constructed to pass as “straight”.
-And rather than enlargements,some have actually been reduced to exhibition scale.
-I see these works as virtual contact prints.
+Some are actually reduced to exhibition scale.
+I see them as virtual contact prints.
 From a distance they’re expansive.
 Up close they’re startlingly intricate.
-They're for leaning into as well as stepping back from.They're for being disoriented when tiny mountaineers or a bivouac reset the scale abruptly.
+Thes works are for leaning into as well as stepping back from.They're for being disoriented when tiny mountaineers or a bivouac reset the scale abruptly.

 I'm still unclear how the Italy-France border functions.
 Each nation has agreements with its neighbours so the elegance of boundary fluidity is not a foreign concept.
 Nonetheless there's friction over the line between Mont Blanc and Monte Bianco.
 It could be that Europe’s highest peak isn't currently affected by thawing.
 Or maybe centuries of bickering has become pathological.
 The two countries there have been agreements, wilful misunderstandings, discretely redrawn maps, and while I was working on this project the mayor of Chamonix physically blocked an Italian access road.